-The first line executed in the EAT-GRASS procedure is an if-statement.
-The condition for the if-statement is pcolor = green set pcolor black which changes the color of the patch currently occupied by the rabbit to black.
+Snippet of Rabbits.nlogo -;----- Eat Grass ------;----- Eat Grass ------; Rabbit Procedure to eat-grass ;; gain energy by eating grass if pcolor = green [set pcolor black set energy energy + grass-energy] end pcolor = green set pcolor black which changes the color of the patch currently occupied by the rabbit to black.
 The second is set energy energy + grass-energy which changes the rabbit's energy variable to its current value plus the amount of energy contained in the grass (grass-energy).